Dental Public Health Residency

 The Dental Public Health Residency (Advanced Certificate) at the Eastman Institute for Oral Health is an intensive postdoctoral dental training program offering two tracks to meet candidates’ needs: one-year full-time or two-years part-time.
 One-year full-time residents may elect an optional second year to serve as the program’s chief resident.

 The residency program includes didactic instruction, acquisition of research skills, and field experiences including community-oriented primary care.
 Clinical training is completed under the direct supervision of attending faculty in the Department of Community Dentistry.
 The primary clinical training site is the UR Medicine Eastman Dental School #17 Clinic, located at 158 Orchard Street in Rochester, New York.
-Clinical training includes providing dental care to patients in the Community Dentistry outreach clinics that predominantly treat underserved populations and school-aged children from Rochester and the surrounding areas.
+Clinical training includes providing dental care to patients in the Community Dentistry outreach clinics and SMILEmobiles that predominantly treat underserved populations and school-aged children from Rochester and the surrounding areas.

 The aim of the Dental Public Health Residency program is to provide dentists with the necessary educational preparation to: 1) practice dental public health; 2) become eligible to take and pass the American Board of Dental Public Health and to achieve diplomate status; and 3) design, conduct and lead dental public health and population-based research projects.